 Now all of a sudden those marketing to-do’s that you didn't have time for are back at the front of your list.
 Are you attracting the right kind of customers?
 And if so, how do you get them to come back in more frequently and bring their friends and family?

-To help, we have compiled some of our top attention-grabbing tips into one list to help you get started strong in 2019.
+To help, we have compiled some of our top attention-grabbing tips, including SMS for your restaurant, into one list to help you get started strong in 2022.

 This year, there are a few things you’ll need to do as a restaurant owner.

 You need to show customers who great your food is.